rust-lang/reference/src/expressions.md

 * [Field access expressions][field]
 * [Tuple indexing expressions]
 * [Array indexing expressions]
-* [Parenthetical expressions] when its enclosed operand is a place expression
+* [Parenthetical expressions][paren] when its enclosed operand is a place expression

 The following list all place expression contexts.
 All other contexts are value expression contexts.